CodeTheCity/quizzical/README.md

 ## To Do

-Photographs and circuit diagrams are still to be added.
+Photographs, circuit diagrams and operating instructions are still to be added.
+However if you are here for the fun then I'm sure you can work it out.